-- a) To implement a systems approach that ensures that the diversity and connectivity of natural features in the city, and the long-term ecological function and biodiversity of the Natural Heritage System is maintained, restored or, where possible improved, recognizing linkages between and among natural heritage features and areas, surface water features, and groundwater features. - b) To identify Significant Natural Areas (including Ecological Linkages) for long term protection. - c) To identify Natural Areas for further study to determine whether long term protection is warranted. - d) To protect endangered and threatened species and their significant habitats. - e) To recognize that the Natural Heritage System contributes to important ecosystem services that benefit current and future generations. - f) To protect, maintain, enhance and restore the Natural Heritage System to the greatest extent possible, while providing for compatible development and activities as identified that do not negatively impact the natural heritage features and areas, and their ecological or hydrologic functions now and in the long term. - g) To protect and enhance tree canopy cover while providing for meadow habitat at appropriate locations to support biodiversity. - h) To protect significant portions of the Paris Galt Moraine identified by the City in recognition of its role in contributing to wildlife habitat and ecological linkages, continuity of the Natural Heritage System, surface water features and groundwater features, biodiversity, aesthetic value in the landscape, and local geologic uniqueness.
+- a) To implement a systems approach that ensures that the diversity and connectivity of natural features in the city, and the long-term ecological function and biodiversity of the Natural Heritage System is maintained, restored or, where possible improved, recognizing linkages between the Natural Heritage System and the water resource system and their related ecological and hydrologic functions. - b) To identify Significant Natural Areas (including Ecological Linkages) for long term protection. - c) To identify Natural Areas for further study to determine whether long term protection is warranted. - d) To protect the Habitat of Endangered Species and Threatened Species. - e) To recognize that the Natural Heritage System contributes to important ecosystem services that benefit current and future generations. - f) To protect, maintain, enhance and restore the Natural Heritage System to the greatest extent possible, while providing for compatible development and activities as identified that do not negatively impact the natural heritage features and areas, and their ecological or hydrologic functions now and in the long term. - g) To protect and enhance tree canopy cover while providing for meadow habitat at appropriate locations to support biodiversity. - h) To protect significant portions of the Paris Galt Moraine identified by the City in recognition of its role in contributing to wildlife habitat and ecological linkages, continuity of the Natural Heritage System, the water resource system, biodiversity, aesthetic value in the landscape, and local geologic uniqueness. - i) To ensure that the criteria identifying the Natural Heritage System are applied in a transparent and consistent manner.

-- i) To ensure that the criteria identifying the Natural Heritage System are applied in a transparent and consistent manner. - j) To implement an ecosystem based approach on a watershed and subwatershed basis. - k) To provide clear mechanisms for assessing the potential immediate and long term impacts of development, site alteration and other activities on the Natural Heritage System. - To recognize that natural heritage features and areas in urban settings are subject to a variety of impacts and stresses, and seek to identify opportunities to mitigate against these influences through ongoing stewardship, monitoring and ecological management. - m) To foster appreciation and local stewardship of the Natural Heritage System. - n) To support the ongoing monitoring and management of the City's Natural Heritage System to ensure its long-term sustainability and resilience in relation to the impacts and stresses associated with being in an urban context, as well as other factors, such as climate change.
+- j) To implement an ecosystem based approach on a watershed and subwatershed basis. - k) To provide clear mechanisms for assessing the potential immediate and long term impacts of development, site alteration and other activities on the Natural Heritage System. - I) To recognize that natural heritage features and areas in urban settings are subject to a variety of impacts and stresses, and seek to identify opportunities to mitigate against these influences through ongoing stewardship, monitoring and ecological management. - m) To foster appreciation and local stewardship of the Natural Heritage System. - n) To support the ongoing monitoring and management of the City's Natural Heritage System to ensure its long-term sustainability and resilience in relation to the impacts and stresses associated with being in an urban context, as well as other factors, such as the impacts of a changing climate.